Syedmoizulhassanshah/Signature_Verification_For_Nested_Structs_Without_Using_EIP712/README.md

 4. Now, once we get the **hash** of our struct-type data, we pass this **hash** into the `web3.eth.accounts.sign()` along with our **privateKey**, to create a signature off-chain.This `web3.eth.accounts.sign()` method returns a **hexString** as an output as well.This **signature** is passed into the `mintSingleLand()` method present in the Land-contract along with our mintData **tuple** for signature verification.

-5. In-order to get the signer address with which we have created the signature off-chain we are using 'web3.eth.accounts.recover()' method.We pass the **hash** of the struct-type data along with **signature** that we create to get the required signer address.This signer address should be equal to the  address returned by `recover()` method present in ECDSA library else you have created a wrong signature.
+5. In-order to get the signer address with which we have created the signature off-chain we are using `web3.eth.accounts.recover()` method.We pass the **hash** of the struct-type data along with **signature** that we created to get the required signer address.This signer address should be equal to the  address returned by `recover()` method present in ECDSA library else you have created a wrong signature.

 ## On-Chain